7 Day Digital Detox Printable (How to Stay Off Your Phone)

 Leave the Phone Off In the Morning

-The way you start your morning determines the rest of your day.
-Begin the habit today of leaving your phone off for the first 30 minutes to an hour after you wake up.
+The way you start your morning determines the rest of your day, so why not leave your phone off for the first 30 minutes to an hour after you wake up.

 Join The Peaceful Mom Community HERE to print your 7 Day Digital Detox Checklist!